Pages

 Gene-splicing or genetic modification means that one inserts the genes into a plant or an animal, so it gets new properties which it does not have naturally.

-That way you can eg. few plants to develop properties that make them more resistant to pests and diseases.
+That way you can eg. help plants to develop properties that make them more resistant to pests and diseases.
 You can also genetically modified plants, so they produce more vitamins than usual.

 It is in the genes